Extended s-wave altermagnets

 where $c^{(\dagger)}_{\bvec k+\nu,\sigma}$ annihilates (creates) an electron of mass $m$ with spin $\sigma$ in valley $\nu$.
 The momentum cutoff $k_c$ ensures the validity of the valley description within a periodic lattice. \Cref{eqn:H0_valley} is symmetric under rotations in combined spin-valley space.

 In the presence of electron-electron interactions, Coulomb repulsion is expected to discriminate between intra- and inter-valley scattering processes corresponding to momentum transfers $\bvec q \approx 0$ and $\bvec q \approx M$, respectively.
 As a result, the spin-valley $SU(4)$ symmetry of the non-interacting Hamiltonian limit is reduced to a direct product of valley-$U(1)$~\footnote{If inter-valley Hund's coupling is present, valley-$U(1)$ is expected.
 For density-density type inter-valley interactions, the Hamiltonian remains symmetric under arbitrary rotations in valley space resulting in valley-$SU(2)$~\cite{Fischer2024s}.} and spin-$SU(2)$.
 This lower symmetry constrains the set of allowed magnetic orders to three distinct classes~\cite{SM}: spin polarization (SP, $\tau^0\sigma^z$), staggered spin polarization (SSP, $\tau^z\sigma^z$), and spin inter-valley coherence (SIVC, $\tau^{x,y}\sigma^z$).
-Here, $\tau^i$ and $\sigma^i$ denote Pauli matrices acting in valley and spin space, respectively.
+Here, $\tau^i$ and $\sigma^i$ denote Pauli matrices acting in valley and spin space, respectively and $\tau^x$ (i.e., valley exchange) presents a symmetry of the non-magnetic Hamiltonian.

+Notably, these symmetry structures have recently been connected to momentum-space nonsymmorphic space groups, in particular to the group $P4g$.
+In this context, our models' valley exchange operations can be understood naturally as symmetry-based fractional momentum space translations~\cite{Zhang2023g}.

+At mean-field level and one-loop renormalization group level the system is found to favor magnetic order in the SSP channel~\cite{SM}.
+The SSP order parameter ($\tau^z\sigma^z$) breaks both valley and spin degeneracy, resulting in oppositely spin-split bands in the two valleys (cf.~\cref{fig:valleys}).
+Notably, the SSP state breaks the combined parity--time ($\mathcal{PT}$) symmetry, which would otherwise enforce spin degeneracy at each fixed $ \bvec k $; this $\mathcal{PT}$-breaking is precisely what allows spin-split bands despite magnetic compensation, i.e., a characteristic altermagnetic fingerprint.
+The system is still invariant under an exchange of valleys and a subsequent spin flip, i.e., $\big[ H_c + \, \Delta^\text{SSP}, \tau^x\sigma^x \big] = 0 $ with